 Can my child custody modification lawyer in Denton County, TX file a modification action if the child, other parent or I live in another state?

 Assume a hypothetical situation where a child lives with mom has primary custody and dad has visitation rights.
 All are located north of Texas in Oklahoma.
 If dad gets a new higher paying job or gets married in Denton County, he may seek to modify custody in the best interests of the child.
 Depending on the circumstances, dad might even seek to be the primary parent because of the quality of schools in Denton County.
-This could be a challenging feat and hiring a family law Board-Certified child custody modification lawyer Denton County, TX families turn to can be essential.
+This could be a challenging feat and hiring a family law Board-Certified child custody modification lawyer Denton County, TX families turn to from Scroggins Law Group can be essential.